 This event takes place on the land of the Gadigal people of the Eora Nation.
 Sad Grrrls Club acknowledges the traditional owners of this land and their ongoing connection to this place, and pay our respects to their Elders past, present and emerging.

 Sad Grrrls Club is proud to partner with Mardi Gras and Courtyard Sessions for an afternoon of good vibes and great music.
-Featuring La Vif, Kadimakara and Queen Daddy, Not Just Grrrls aims to celebrate the diversity of talent within Australia’s music industry.
+Featuring RACKETT, Kadimakara and Queen Daddy, Not Just Grrrls aims to celebrate the diversity of talent within Australia’s music industry.

 Kadimakara: Kadimakara are a three piece progressive soul band from Sydney.
 Born and raised in different cultures—Indonesian, Colombian and Malaysian—and brought together by a shared love of jazz, soul, funk and alt-rock, Kadimakara blew audiences away at Sad Grrrls Fest in 2017 and we’re super excited to have them back!

 Sad Grrrls Club DJs will also be playing your favourite RNB and hip-hop tunes between sets so come along for a chilled out afternoon of great music.